ptruman/diab/README.md

 If you have not used dnsdist or *diab* before, it is advisable you
 - set your required environment variables (per the above)
 - ensure /ssl can be mounted to the container
-- ideally ensure /etc/dnsdist and /etc/routedns are bind mounts to give you persistent configuration
+- ideally ensure /etc/dnsdist is a bind mount to give you persistent configuration
 - start your container!

 Once configured and started, *diab* will check for the existence of /etc/dnsdist/dnsdist.conf<br/>